harnix/gmap-slam/README.md

 # TRAXSTER using ROS (Robot Operating System) and V-REP (robot simulator)

+This is a project in partial fulfilment of the undergraduate course of systems engineering, univeersity of lagos.
+It is a simulator of the Traxster robot by RoboticsConnection to perform SLAM,
 <img src="picture/world.png">

 * Build 2D grid map with laserscan data avia `rviz`